TemplateRL: Structured Template-Guided Reinforcement Learning for LLM Reasoning: More Details about TemplateRL

-The retrieved thought patterns, which are sequences of abstract reasoning actions $(a_1,\dots,a_d)$, guide the step-by-step reasoning process for question $\mathbf{q}_t$.
-During GRPO sampling, these patterns serve as external guidance that effectively balances between exploiting known successful strategies and allowing for model-internal exploration.
-This adaptive retrieval mechanism ensures that the model leverages appropriate reasoning strategies based on problem characteristics, rather than attempting to apply a one-size-fits-all approach.
-By dynamically matching problems with relevant thought patterns, our framework enables more targeted and effective sampling across diverse problem types.
+\paragraph{Template Selection and Application.} We rank templates by distance and select the top-$k$ most similar: $\{\hat{T}_{i_1},\dots,\hat{T}_{i_k}\}$.
+These selected templates contain high-level patterns $(a_1,\dots,a_d)$ proven effective for problems with similar complexity profiles.
+During rollout generation, retrieved templates serve as structured guidance that balances exploiting known successful strategies with model-internal exploration.
+This adaptive mechanism ensures the model leverages appropriate reasoning strategies based on problem characteristics, enabling more targeted and effective sampling across diverse problem types.

+\paragraph{Concrete Example.} We provide a detailed processing example in Figure~\ref{concrete_example}.
+This example demonstrates how PCC-based retrieval identifies templates with appropriate complexity levels (rejecting the overly complex $T_3$), and how different templates induce varied reasoning structures.
+Template $T_1$ provides a concise solution path, while $T_2$ incorporates an additional verification step that enhances answer reliability—both are valid strategies, but $T_2$ may be preferred in high-stakes scenarios where correctness verification is critical.
+During RL training, the model learns to leverage these structural variations to maximize expected rewards across diverse problem instances.

+\paragraph{Template Updates.} Regarding template updates, during RL training, we optionally leverage correct rollouts to continually enrich the template library.
+For each correct rollout, we apply keyword-based or lightweight model-based pattern extraction to automatically identify the underlying action sequence (template), which is then incorporated into the library for continuous expansion.
+Tables \ref{tab:dynamic_training}-\ref{tab:dynamic_inference} empirically validate the effectiveness of dynamic updates during both training and inference.